akl5/PackTrack/app/src/pages/README.md

 1_About.py
 Page written in python that gives a brief introduction of our app PackTrack

-1_About.py
+2_Login.py
-Page written in python that gives a brief introduction of our app PackTrack
+Page written in python that displays the users to login as

 1_About.py
 Page written in python that gives a brief introduction of our app PackTrack